Is High Traffic Academy by Vick Strizheus Worth Its $997 Cost?

 Quick Summary of High Traffic Academy by Vick Strizheus

-Rating: 2 out of 5.
-It's a highly priced product that over-promises and under-delivers.
+Rating: 2 It's a highly priced product that over-promises and under-delivers.

 If you are a newbie affiliate marketer or website owner, you know how hard it is to get traffic to your site(s).
 It can be disheartening when you write a brilliant blog post, publish it, and get no comments or even views.

 That’s why High Traffic Academy initially caught my interest.
 High Traffic Academy is the creation of Vick Strizheus, the “King of Online Traffic,” who also offers group and one-on-one coaching/consulting sessions ranging from $5,000 to $100,000.

 A guy who charges such hefty fees for his time and expertise must really know what he’s talking about, right?

 So, Vick is now offering an online version of his coaching sessions, called High Traffic Academy.

 What is High Traffic Academy?

 High Traffic Academy (HTA) is a membership site, created and operated by Vick, that teaches its members how to get quality traffic to their websites.
 To this end, Vick offers video tutorials, webinars, e-books, traffic campaign examples, and select products.

 Here you learn to purchase a domain and hosting, create your landing page, and link your landing page to an email autoresponder.
 To this end, Vick gives you access to his landing page builder.